swampus/Neurysteria/README.md

 This mechanism makes training **challenging**:
 - Anger changes learning strategy
-- Hysteria alters the network architecture
+- Hysteria alters the network architecture ( "HYSTERICAL state" here refers to unpredictable, chaotic behavior (not a medical term))
 - Obsession causes loops
 - You never know how it will react next

-It’s part machine, part emotional teenager.
+It’s part machine, part unpredictable character.

 ---